Studies on Electrical Properties of Resistive Plate Chamber (RPC): Numerical Model

 \subsection{Mathematical Approach}

 When a high potential difference is applied across the electrodes, current starts to flow through the highly resistive electrodes and the spacers.
-This is termed as the dark current.
+This is named as the dark current.
 It basically governs the potential distribution on the electrodes, which in turn determines the electric field distribution in the gas gap.
 In the present numerical model, the \textit{Electric Currents} module of COMSOL Multiphysics has been used.
 It implements the continuity equation as shown in equation \ref{eq:1}.
 Here, $\Vec{J}$ and $Q_{j,v}$ denote respectively, the total current density and the volumetric source of current.

 As expressed in equation \ref{eq:2}, the total current density $\Vec{J}$ is considered as the sum of current due to electrical conductivity (expressed by $\sigma$), caused by the application of electric field $\Vec{E} $, and external current density $\Vec{J_e}$, arising out of the growth and propagation of the primary charges, caused by the passage of a charged particle.
 The electric field $\Vec{E}$ is obtained from the applied potential V following the equation \ref{eq:3}.
 Following the scenario when there is no charged particle incident on the device, $\Vec{J_e}$ has been made zero, while the total current throughout the RPC volume has been assumed to be conserved.
-The resistivity and permittivity of the component materials have been provided as inputs to the numerical simulation.
+The volume and surface resistivity and relative permittivity of the component materials have been provided as inputs to the numerical simulation.
 The infinite bulk resistivity of the gas in absence of any ionization process has been considered by using a very high value of about 10$^{18}$ \SI{}{\ohm cm}.
-Its relative permittivity has been made the same as that of the vacuum.
+Its relative permittivity~has been set to 1.
+In the present numerical work, the entire RPC model has been kept inside a volume of air.
+As the relative tolerance level of the software solver has been set to 0.01 \cite{comsol}, all the results are accurate up to the second decimal place.